Always Strive and Prosper

 Always Strive and Prosper is the second studio album by American rapper ASAP Ferg.
 It was released on April 22, 2016, by A$AP Worldwide, Polo Grounds Music and RCA Records.
 The album was supported by two singles: "New Level" featuring Future, and "Back Hurt" featuring Migos.
-Other appearances include Missy Elliot, A$AP Mob, Chris Brown, Ty Dolla $ign, Rick Ross and Schoolboy Q, among others.
+Other appearances include Missy Elliott, A$AP Mob, Chris Brown, Ty Dolla $ign, Rick Ross and Schoolboy Q, among others.

 Singles

 On December 18, 2015, ASAP Ferg released the album's first single, titled "New Level".
 The song features a guest appearance from Southern hip hop recording artist Future, with the production that was handled by Honorable C.N.O.T.E.
 On January 19, 2016, the music video was released for "New Level" featuring Future.

 On June 28, 2016, the bonus track "Back Hurt" featuring Migos, was sent to urban radio as the album's second single.
 The following day, the music video was released.